caituo27/caituo27.github.io/_posts/2024/06/2024-06-28-angular-cdk-tutorial-automatically-resizing-textareas.md

 <img src="{{ '/assets/img/content/uploads/2024/06-28/demo-4.gif' | relative_url }}" alt="Example of the cdkTextareaAutosize directive functioning correctly with proper styles included" width="598" height="908" style="width: 100%; height: auto;">
 </div>

-Nice, it all seems to be working correctly too.
+Nice, it all seems to be working correctly now.

 So, if you use this directive, you’ll just need to be sure to add those styles or it’ll never work correctly.